-Pulse oximetry is so commonly used in medical care that it is often referred to as the fifth vital sign besides pulse rate, body temperature, respiration rate, and blood pressure.
+Pulse oximetry has become an integral part of medical practice, often hailed as the fifth vital sign alongside pulse rate, body temperature, respiration rate, and blood pressure.

 Several conditions affect lung function and blood oxygen levels.
-A pulse oximeter is used especially in conditions such as:
+A pulse oximeter is used primarily in situations such as:

-In these situations, an oximeter reading becomes critical to:
+In these scenarios, an oximeter reading assumes crucial significance:

 It is essential to note that certain things affect fingertip pulse oximeter readings.
 These include: